bilalayub10/Excel_Coffee_Sales_Dashboard_Project/README.md

 ## Project Objectives

-The goal of this project is to create an interactive Excel dashboard that provides clear insights into coffee sales performance.
+The goal of this project was to create an interactive Excel dashboard that provides clear insights into coffee sales performance.
 Specifically, the objectives of this project were to:

 - Display total sales over time through a dynamic chart.
 - Show sales performance by country, highlighting differences across regions.